-- What is information?
+• What is information?

 - Information: that which resolves uncertainty

-- We measure information in bits
+- Computer scientists measure information in "bits"

-- Information = -log2(probability)
+- Information = $-\log_2(\text{probability})$

-- The coin I tossed landed heads.
+- A coin is tossed and lands heads.
 How many bits?

-- You rolled a 7 on a pair of dice.
-How many bits?You roll a 3?
+- A 7 is rolled on a pair of dice.
+How many bits?

+- A 3 is rolled?
+How many bits?

-- Concrete systems need mechanisms for
+- Information systems need mechanisms for

-- Reliably storing information (memory)
+- Storing information (memory)

-- Reliably processing information (logic)
+- Processing information (logic)

-- Reliably transporting information (connectivity)
+- Transporting information (networks/connectivity)

-- The focus of computer science is information
+- Computer science is about information

 - How about biological systems?

+- Are they Information systems?
-6 ways out of 36 to roll a 7.

-Thus, 7 conveys -log(6/36) = 2.58 bits.
+6 out of 36 possible rolls are "7"s.
+Thus, a roll of 7 conveys: -log2(6/36) = 2.58 bits